NZXT makes audio products now, starting with a lightweight headset for gaming

 It's been an interesting evolution for NZXT up to this point.
 Many years ago, it was known for its gaudy gaming cases, and in the years that followed, it mostly ditched the wacky designs for more elegant solutions—NZXT makes some of the best PC cases available.
 More recently, it's reached into other markets, including motherboards, custom built PCs (BLD line), and now audio products.

-The new audio gear is available now and backed by a 2-year warranty.
+The new audio gear will be available soon (you can sign up here for updates on when preorders open) and backed by a 2-year warranty.
 At $129.99, the AER headset is a bit pricier than HyperX's Cloud Alpha, and we probably won't see any Black Friday deals on NZXT's audio lineup since it's just now releasing (who knows, though).
 However, it's cheaper than some of our favorite headsets.
 It will be interesting to see how this stuff fares once we've had a chance to test it.